XynaxDev/DrSmile/README.md

 ## Contact

-For questions or suggestions, please contact the project maintainer through the GitHub repository or you can mail me [here](workforxynax@gmail.com) for any query, Happy coding👋
+For questions or suggestions, please contact the project maintainer through the GitHub repository or you can [Email Me](mailto:workforxynax@gmail.com) for any query, Happy coding👋